In Defense of the Humble Bread Machine

 Reasons you might NOT need a bread machine:

-- You have time to watch the clock and spring to the kitchen for the next step.
+- You have time to watch the clock and relish the idea of springing to the kitchen for the next step.
 (Mostly joking here, though I have failed at this more than once.)

 - You enjoy the laborious process of kneading.
 If you have the time and enjoy it, keep doing what you’re doing!

 - You don’t like pizza.
-(Seriously, give homemade pizza a try!)
+(But seriously, give homemade pizza a try!)

 How does a bread machine work?